New Exams just added. You can access them here.

-Who was reigning in Britain when Wales became formally united with England by the Act for the Government of Wales?Correct
+Who was reigning in England when Wales became formally united with England by the Act for the Government of Wales?Correct

 During the reign of Henry VIII, Wales became formally united with England by the Act for the Government of Wales.

 Question 6 of 24

 The Elizabethan period is known for the richness of its poetry and drama, especially for the plays and poems of which playwright?Correct

 The Elizabethan period is remembered for the richness of its poetry and drama, especially the plays and poems of William Shakespeare.

 Which of the following is NOT a fundamental principle of British life?Correct